rayhea/GTAVMACROS/readme.md

 #### Change Outfit     "F12"
 - Single Press for Outfit Menu.
-- and later single press within 2-3 secs to change Outfit when in Outfit menu.
+- And later single press within 2-3 secs to change Outfit when in Outfit menu.

 #### Head Accessories  "Numpad-"
 - Single Press to toggle Visor
 - Double Press to go to Helmet Menu
 - Long Press to go to Mask Menu
-- and later Single Press to change Helmet/Mask When in Helmet/Mask Menu.
+- And later Single Press to change Helmet/Mask When in Helmet/Mask Menu.

 #### Ceo/Mc key "-"
 - Single Press to register as Ceo.